-Appendix III to Annex II is a list of substances which have been found on examination to fall outside the harmful categories of substances in Appendix I. The substances listed in Appendix III are presently considered to present no harm to human health, marine resources, amenities or other legitimate uses of the sea (Regulation 4 of Annex II).
+Appendix III to Annex II contains a list of substances which have been found, on examination, to fall outside the harmful categories of substances in Appendix I. The substances listed in Appendix III are presently considered to present no harm to human health, marine resources, amenities or other legitimate uses of the sea (Regulation 4 of Annex II).